vanilla-gmod/appealbot/README.md

-# impulse_appealbot
+# Willard Networks Xenforo Appeal bot

-a simple bot that helps manage appeals on the impulse-community.com forums
+a simple bot that helps to manage ban appeals on https://willard.network forum

-this is a specific case use, and is pretty messy because i put it together quickly
+this is a specific case use, which uses both Xenforo and GExtension of Garry's Mod

+Originally made by [Vin](https://github.com/vingard/), and now maintained by [Votton](https://github.com/VottonDev)

 Instructions: